qkzk/fm/development.md

 ### Other ideas

+- [ ] FEAT: dired inspiration.
+  - [ ] WONTDO: mouse over should color something
+  - [ ] WONTDO: folders should end with /
+  - [ ] searching: only matchs should be colored, don't color everything
+  - [ ] color for each stat instead of common gradient
+    - [ ] option for kind of coloring
+    - [ ] filename keep their color
+    - [ ] color per stat with sane defaults
+    - [ ] make display::FileFormater return a vector
 - [ ] FEAT: marks / temp marks should be updated when their target is moved. marks[z] -> /a/b; mv /a/b /a/c; marsk[z] -> /a/c.
 Ranger does this automatically.
   - [ ] marks & temp_marks refactor.
 Use same architecture in both.
   - [ ] common trait for marking